Eat Seasonal. A Simple Mediterranean Classic.

 Until the end of June wild capers are ready to be harvested and pickled.
 The immature flower buds turn a dark green olive colour when ready to be picked… be sure to pack a bag or bowl when you are next out walking and make the most of eating from farm to plate in Gozo!
-Click here and learn how to preserve foraged capers in healthy Apple Cider Vinegar and read on for a delicious Cod and Caper combo that is bursting with Mediterranean flavours.
+Click here and learn how to preserve foraged capers in healthy Apple Cider Vinegar and read on for a delicious cod with zesty capers combo that is bursting with Mediterranean flavours.

 GITH Loves Capers